MileHacker Logo

 Budgeting & Costs

-Chuuk is a moderately expensive destination, mainly due to its remote location and reliance on imported goods.
+Chuuk is a moderately expensive destination, mainly on account of its remote location and reliance on imported goods.
 Specialized dive tourism also plays a role in pricing.

 Currency & ATMs

 The official currency is the United States Dollar (USD).
 ATMs are extremely limited.
-One might be at TKK airport and possibly one or two in Weno town, but reliability varies.
-It is strongly recommended to carry sufficient cash for the whole of your stay.
-Credit cards are accepted by major dive holiday resorts and certain large hotels or restaurants.
-Many small local establishments operate on a cash-only basis.
+One might be at TKK airport and potentially a couple of in Weno town, but reliability varies.
+It is strongly recommended to bring sufficient cash for your entire stay.
+Credit cards are accepted by major dive resorts and certain large hotels or restaurants.
+Many smaller local establishments operate on a cash-only basis.

 Currency Considerations